CCr1m3/osmc/README.md

 * discordauth2secret: Right next to the Auth2ID, you can find the Secret.
 If you've never copied it before, you need to reset it.
 * prometheusauth: jwt inside the identity.json
 * prometheusrefreshtoken: refreshToken inside the identity.json
-8. Now prepare the MySQL server.
+8. Prepare the MySQL server.
 With the default settings in the .env, it should look like this:
 ```
 CREATE DATABASE IF NOT EXISTS osmc;
 CREATE USER 'osuser'@'localhost' IDENTIFIED BY 'ospassword';